Frequently Asked Questions

 What does the PGI status mean for Cornish pasty makers?

-How will the industry be regulated?
+How is industry regulated?

 How do consumers know if they have bought a genuine Cornish pasty?

-Who should I go to for advice on this issue?
+Who should I go to for advice?